Skip to Content

 RMS Queen Mary in Long Beach Photo: David Jones

-Both Ships Had 3 Main Anchors
+Both Ships Had Three Main Anchors

-The Titanic had 3 primary anchors, one on the left, one on the right and one in the center.
-The ship also had two kedging anchors (lighter anchors).
+The Titanic had three primary anchors, one on the left, one on the right, and one in the centre.

-The Queen Mary had 3 anchors.
+The Queen Mary had three anchors.

-Both Ships Had 3 Functioning Funnels
+Both Ships Had Three Functioning Funnels

 At the time of Titanic’s creation many people believed that the more funnels a ship had the faster and more powerful she was, a fake funnel was added for this reason.
-It’s also believed that even numbers of funnels was preferred.

 Queen Mary vs Titanic – Ship Ownership

-The Titanic was built for a company called White Star Line.
-The White Star Line merged with Cunard Line in 1934 to form the Cunard-White Star Line.
+In 1934, the White Star Line merged with the Cunard Line to form the Cunard-White Star Line.
 The Queen Mary was then built for the Cunard-White Star Line.

 Is The Queen Mary The Sister Ship to The Titanic?

 The Queen Mary is not the sister ship to the Titanic.
-She was built for Cunard line 24 years after the Titanic was launched.
-Cunard Line was part-owned by the White Star Line, the company which built the Titanic so the Queen Mary could be described as a much younger relative, possibly a child.
+She was built for Cunard Line 24 years after the Titanic was launched.

 To learn more about how Titanic compares to modern cruise ships, including how the ship compares to the Royal Caribbean and Cunard fleets check out this post: